Bita Moghaddam: Career and research

 In 1990, Moghaddam started her first faculty position at Yale University in the Department of Psychiatry.
 She set up her lab to explore the neurobiology of midbrain dopamine neurons and prefrontal cortical subregions, key brain systems implicated in schizophrenia.
-In a study published in Psychiatry in 1991, the Moghaddam lab reported that Ventral Tegmental Area dopamine neurons are activated both before stimulus onset, signifying an internal state of anticipation, in addition to firing in response to rewarding post-stimulus outcomes.
+In a study published in Biological Psychiatry in 1991, the Moghaddam lab reported that Ventral Tegmental Area dopamine neurons are activated both before stimulus onset, signifying an internal state of anticipation, in addition to firing in response to rewarding post-stimulus outcomes.
 Moghaddam continued to collaborate with her postdoctoral mentor and others at Yale to explore the effects of typical schizophrenia medications on brain chemistry in vivo.

-As a young professor at Yale, Moghaddam started to focus on the potential that aberrant glutamate signalling might be a large contributing factor to the pathology of schizophrenia, so she began to explore glutamate regulation and modulatory effects of glutamate in the brain regions associated with schizophrenia.
-In 1994, Moghaddam found that stress-induced dopamine release is controlled by local activation of ionotropic glutamate receptors (AMPA receptors and kainate receptors).
+As a young professor at Yale, Moghaddam started to focus on the potential that aberrant glutamate signaling might be a large contributing factor to the pathology of schizophrenia, so she began to explore glutamate regulation and modulatory effects of glutamate in the brain regions associated with schizophrenia.
+She discovered that stress increases glutamate release in prefrontal cortex and hippocampus, and that stress-induced cortical dopamine release is controlled by local activation of ionotropic glutamate receptors (AMPA receptors and kainate receptors).
 A few years later, she found that metabotropic glutamate receptors regulate dopamine release in the striatum, adding to the understanding of the diverse interactions between glutamate and dopaminergic system in the brain.
 She also made a novel finding regarding the regulation of glutamate release during times of stress, such that glucocorticoids, released as a result of HPA axis activation, inhibit the stress-induced output of glutamate in the prefrontal cortex.
-In 1999, Moghaddam and her colleagues tested the compound LY354740, a metabotropic glutamate receptor agonist, which they found to suppress aberrant glutamate release, reduced behavioral disruptions in animals given PCP, and overall have less side effects than typical benzodiazepines used to treat certain symptoms of schizophrenia.
-These findings suggested that LY354740 could potentially be used to treat psychiatric and neurological disorders characterized by aberrant glutamate transmission.
+In 1998, Moghaddam's lab reported that the compound LY354740, a metabotropic glutamate receptor agonist, suppresses aberrant glutamate release and reduces behavioral disruptions in animals given PCP or ketamine.
+These findings suggested that LY354740 could potentially be used to treat schizophrenia and other psychiatric disorders characterized by aberrant glutamate transmission.